GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 - Invasive carcinoma (3 videos, 632 frames)
 - Non-Polyp (728 videos, 109,554 frames)

-The annotation is in `./dataset/Classification/train.txt` and `./dataset/Classification/test.txt`.
+The annotation is in `./data/DATASET/classification.txt`.
 In the text file, each row represents a image and its class of pathological diagnosis.
 Here are an example: